Corrine Edwards is a local artist living and working in Waterloo SE1.

 Edwards works with a variety of media and techniques.
 Inspired by ancient symbols, maritime and archeological finds such as

 Ghanaian Adinkra symbols from West Africa, Runes, Megalithic sites and stone circles, Sacred geometry worldwide.
 Also The Springs, Wells and Holy sites of Our Sacred Albion.

 Edwards is also a London Beekeeper and references honeybee imagery and mythology in her work.
 In her Mono prints with silver ink on black tissue paper.
-Edwards often uses her jewellery, ceramic pieces and found objects to create designs such as ethereal floating figures, faces etc, She also has made photo etchings of her feet in water and of Pollen lemniscate (Infinity symbol) from her bees.
+Corrine has also made photo etchings of her feet in water and of Pollen lemniscate (Infinity symbol) from her bees.

 Her vast collection of Ceramic works include; Long wall pieces, Clogs, (textured with bird seeds) Dice, Crowns, Face casts.
 Eggs, Plantains, Horse shoes, Cowrie imprints on bowls.
 Ghanaian Adinkra symbols.
 Abstract sculptures of figures and animals including Fire Dogs.